Global Campus of Human Rights EU-UN Fellowship Programme 2022 – Autumn Session

 cannot exceed one year of remunerated full-time professional experience after the BA level.

-With the intention of acknowledging concerns arising from the coronavirus pandemic and the containment measures adopted worldwide, a deferral option may be available to the selected fellow for fall 2021.
+With the intention of acknowledging concerns arising from the coronavirus pandemic and the containment measures adopted worldwide, a deferral option may be available to the selected fellow.
 In case travel restrictions or other insurmountable COVID-19 related obstacles are still in place at the time of the planned departure to Geneva or New York, the beginning of the fellowship can be deferred by a maximum of two weeks.
-If this two-week period is not enough to overcome these COVID-19 related complications and assure compliance with health and safety norms, the selected fellow will have the option, in concertation with the Global Campus and the EU Delegation, to defer his/her place and start the Programme in February/July 2022.
+If this two-week period is not enough to overcome these COVID-19 related complications and assure compliance with health and safety norms, the selected fellow will have the option, in consultation with the Global Campus and the EU Delegation, to defer his/her place and start the Programme in February 2023.

-Interested candidates should send an updated CV - specifying the title of their EMA thesis - and a letter of motivation by Monday 10 May 2021 at 12pm (CEST) to firstname.lastname@example.org.
-No additional documentation will be taken into account.
-Should you have any further doubt, please contact Ms Elisabetta Zennaro at the email addresses provided above.
+Interested candidates should send an updated CV - specifying the title of their EMA thesis - and a letter of motivation by Monday 2 May 2022 to email@example.com